Singular value distribution of dense random matrices with block Markovian dependence: Proofs

 Fix some $0\leq q' \leq q$ and let us establish a bound on $\mathbb{E}[\prod_{j=2}^R\Delta_{Z,j}^{q'_j}\mid L^- = \ell^-, L^+ = \ell^+]$.
 Observe that the product $\prod_{j=2}^R \Delta_{Z,j}^{q'_j}$ can only be nonzero if $\Delta_{Z,j} \neq 0$ for every $j$ with $q'_j\neq 0$.
 Recall from \cref{eq: defg2} that $g_1(q')$ is the number of nonzero $q_j'$ with $j\in \{2,\ldots,R\}$ and $g_3(q',r')$ is the number of nonzero $q_j'$ with $j\in \{2,\ldots,r'\}$.
 Hence the product $\prod_{j=2}^R \Delta_{Z,j}^{q'_j}$ can only be nonzero if $\sum_{j=2}^{R}\1_{\Delta_{Z,j} >0} \geq g_1(q')$ and $\sum_{j=2}^{r'}\1_{\Delta_{Z,j} >0} \geq g_3(q',r')$.
 Therefore, by the law of total expectation

 It follows from $\prod_{j=2}^R \Delta_{Z,j}^{q_j'} \leq (L^+ - L^- )^{\Vert q' \Vert_1}$ that

-The goal thus becomes to establish a bound on the probability in the right-hand member of \cref{eq: Delta}.
+The goal thus becomes to establish a bound on the probability in the right-hand side of \cref{eq: Delta}.
 This bound will be established in two steps.
-First, we show that the event described by the probability implies that $(Z_t)_{t\in\{\ell^-,\ldots,\ell^+ \}\setminus \{t_1, t_1 - 1\}}$ must visit the endpoints of $e_2,\ldots,e_R$ often.
+First, we show that the event described by the probability implies that $(Z_t)_{t\in\{\ell^-,\ldots,\ell^+ \}\setminus \{t_1, t_1 - 1\}}$ has to visit the endpoints of $e_2,\ldots,e_R$ often.
 This step is achieved in \cref{eq: RewriteIntoC}.
 Second, we show that visiting many endpoints is a rare event.
 This step is achieved in \cref{eq: T'bound}.

 For every $j\in \{1,\ldots,R \}$ consider the following collections of times which measure when we are in $e_j$ or its endpoints